'Learning Together for Life'

 Both KS1 and KS2 are encouraged to explore, study and create artworks using a range of materials Although most art lessons are led by the class teacher there have been opportunities for pupils to take part in wider art challenges( such as Nortwich Art Trail ), local community based activities ( art within the community) and working with an artist during projects such as felting and clay tile project.

-Throughout the school there is strong evidence in sketch books and folders through to final art pieces to suggest that pupils are given opportunities to explore and develop their creativity
+Throughout the school there is strong evidence in sketch books ( in years 3,4,5,and 6) and floor books (in years 1 and 2) through to final art pieces to suggest that pupils are given opportunities to explore and develop their creativity.
+Art is displayed throughout the school.